|Guide||♦||34 Triplogs||3 Topics|

 A Glorious Spire

-Approach: From the Soldiers Pass Trailhead, take the trail to the large sinkhole known as the Devil's Kitchen.
-Proceed around the sinkhole and you might see a rappel anchor on the north to northwest side.
+From the Soldiers Pass Trailhead, take the trail to the large sinkhole known as the Devil's Kitchen.
+Proceed around the sinkhole and you might see a rappel anchor on the north to the northwest side.
 Finding it isn't important, but it is neat to see.
-At this point you are on the south side of Morning Glory.
-Continue on and climb up over the red sandstone hill and make your way to the north side of the spire.
-There are some rough trails, but nothing is really well defined.
-It may be helpful to look for the Ocotillo growing on the east side of Morning Glory near it's base, and once you have found them, try to climb up and move further to the north.
+At this point, you are on the south side of Morning Glory.
+Continue and climb up over the red sandstone hill and make your way to the north side of the spire.
+There are some rough trails, but nothing is well defined.
+It may be helpful to look for the Ocotillo growing on the east side of Morning Glory near its base, and once you have found them, try to climb up and move further to the north.

-Eventually, you will arrive at a fairly well defined climbing trail.
-Take it as it climbs steeply and over some loose sand and scree to the bottom of the climbing area on the north to northeast side of Morning Glory.
-You may have to do a little route finding if a trail takes you to a view point and a dead end.
-Just before you get to the base of the first pitch, you will go underneath of some branches from an Arizona Cypress and then take a right up to a tall pinyon growing at the base of pitch one.
+Eventually, you will arrive at a fairly well-defined climbing trail.
+Take it as it climbs steeply and over some loose sand and scree to the bottom of the climbing area on the north to the northeast side of Morning Glory.
+You may have to do a little route finding if a trail takes you to a viewpoint and a dead end.
+Just before you get to the base of the first pitch, you will go underneath some branches from an Arizona Cypress and then take a right up to a tall pinyon growing at the base of pitch one.

-Climbing: Climb up this first pitch of relatively easy 4th class climbing that is about 20 feet in length and take a left towards the summit.
-There should be a climbing trail which is visible that will take you where you want to go.
+Climb up this first pitch of relatively easy 4th class climbing that is about 20 feet in length and take a left towards the summit.
+There should be a visible climbing trail that will take you where you want to go.
 Follow it to another small pitch of 3rd class climbing and then proceed to the only hard part of the entire climb, the 4th class pitch which is just left of, or in a small angled chimney.
 If you go left of it, there are numerous small holds that you will be able to use and a narrow ledge about 2/3 of the way up this pitch.
-After the difficult section there is one last pitch of 3rd class climbing that will take you to the summit block.
+After the difficult section, there is one last pitch of 3rd class climbing that will take you to the summit block.
 It is small, but you'll enjoy gaining it.
-Descent is either by the route you came up, or using one of the rappel anchors which are on or near the summit.
-It looked like you would want at least a 60 meter rope to rappel.
+Descent is either by the route you came up or using one of the rappel anchors which are on or near the summit.
+It looked like you would want at least a 60-meter rope to rappel.